Usman1021/CS-E4875-course/README.md

 Programming exercises for the CS-E4875 Research Project in Machine Learning, Data Science, and Artificial Intelligence.
 This repository contains Jupyter notebooks and related files for the CS-E4875 project in the Department of Computer Science at Aalto University.
 It includes:

-1. Data preprocessing,
+1. Data preprocessing
-2. The PyTorch-based framework,
+2. The PyTorch-based framework
-3. The TensorFlow-based framework.
+3. The TensorFlow-based framework

 Please refer to the notebooks for guidelines.